ata-sesli/newsprint/README.md

 Dashboard behavior:

-- Opens on demand from the menu bar.
+- Opens on launch and can be reopened from the menu bar.
 - Uses an instant maximized window instead of native macOS full-screen animation.
 - Closing the dashboard hides it instead of quitting the app.
 - Background refresh continues while the dashboard is closed.